apexe3/apexe3-api/examples/nodejs/README.md

 **You can easily process this data in your trading algorithm, or store them to analyse how orderbook whales, spreads, imbalances and arbitrage opportunities evolve over time**

+## On-demand Screener

-## Screen markets using technical indicators for any Pair, Quote or Exchange
+Programmatically screen markets using technical indicators for any asset pair, quote or any exchange.

 To run: